FallenMax/a18n/README.md

 ### 1. Why is it important to load translation resources and specify a locale **before ** all other code is run?

-This can be illustrated with this snippet:
+This can be illustrated with this example:

 ```js
 const s = a18n('apple') // we don't have locale resources for the moment